All Out (2020): Preliminary matches

 The pay-per-view opened with Britt Baker (accompanied by Rebel) facing Big Swole in a Tooth and Nail match.
 The pre-taped match, conducted as a cinematic match, took place at Baker's real-life dental clinic in Winter Park, Florida.
 Swole won the match after placing a laughing gas mask on Baker, causing her to pass out and allowing Swole to be declared the victor.

+After that, The Young Bucks (Matt Jackson and Nick Jackson) took on Jurassic Express (Luchasaurus and Jungle Boy, accompanied by Marko Stunt).
+In the end, The Young Bucks performed the BTE Trigger on Jungle Boy to win the match.

 The next match was the 21-man Casino Battle Royale to determine the next challenger for the AEW World Championship.
-Lance Archer won the match by last eliminating Eddie Kingston.
+Matt Sydal was the "joker" entrant, but botched his shooting star press move and landed on the back of his head.
+Brian Cage retrieved a body bag filled with thumbtacks and placed Darby Allin in it before powerbombing him out of the ring to eliminate Allin.
+The final two were Eddie Kingston and Lance Archer.
+The Butcher and The Blade interfered, but Jake Roberts appeared with a bag containing a snake.
+This allowed Archer to eliminate Kingston to win the match.

 The following match was a Broken Rules match between Matt Hardy and Sammy Guevara.
-The rules were: The winner will be the Last Man Standing, determined when one man can't answer the referee's 10 count, falls count anywhere, there must be a winner (no draws), and if Hardy were to lose this match, he would be forced to leave AEW.
+The rules were: The winner will be the Last Man Standing, determined when one man can not answer the referee's 10 count, falls count anywhere, there must be a winner (no draws), and if Hardy were to lose this match, he would be forced to leave AEW.
 Midway through the match, Hardy and Guevara fell from the top of a scissor lift through a table, with Hardy's head crashing against the concrete floor, knocking him unconscious.
 The match was initially called off, but was later resumed after it was determined that he could continue.
 Hardy and Guevara then climbed to the top of a scaffold.
 Guevara was thrown off the scaffold onto a platform below, and did not get up before the count of ten, meaning Hardy won the match.

 In the next match, Hikaru Shida defended the AEW Women's World Championship against Thunder Rosa.
 In the climax, Shida performed a "Running Knee" to win the match and retain the championship.

 Next, The Dark Order (Brodie Lee, Colt Cabana, Evil Uno and Stu Grayson) (accompanied by Alan Angels) faced Scorpio Sky, Matt Cardona and The Natural Nightmares (Dustin Rhodes and Q. T. Marshall) (accompanied by Allie and Brandi Rhodes) in an eight-man tag team match.
 Rhodes pinned Cabana with a roll-up to win the match for his team.

 Afterwards, Kenny Omega and Adam Page defended the AEW World Tag Team Championship against FTR (Cash Wheeler and Dax Harwood).
 FTR performed two "Mindbreakers" on Page to win the match and championship.
 After the match, Omega abandoned an injured and exhausted Page as he walked backstage and left the arena in frustration.